 For information on getting to and around Co.
 Kildare, see our Co.
 Kildare Transport Guide.

-Rail to Leixlip
+Places to Stay in Leixlip

-Bus to Leixlip
+Things to Do in Leixlip